Skip to main content

 A general partnership involves two or more owners carrying out a business purpose.
 General partners share equal rights in connection with the management of the business.
 They also share equal responsibility.
 Any individual partner can bind the entire group to a legal obligation.

-Partnership profits are not taxed to the business but pass through to the partners.
-This includes the gains on their individual tax returns at a lower rate.
-Each partner files a personal income tax return, and they don't face double taxation.
+Partnership profits are not taxed to the business but pass through to the partners’ individual tax returns.
+Each partner files a personal income tax return, and they don’t face double taxation.

 Limited Partnerships

-A limited partnership is a partnership with two different types of business owners.
-These types include a general partner and a limited partner.
-General partners manage the business and face unlimited liability.
+A limited partnership is a partnership with two different types of partners, a general partner and a limited partner.
+General partners manage the day-to-day operations and face unlimited personal liability.
 Limited partners invest money but have limited decision-making power.

 Limited Liability Partnerships (LLP)

-Limited liability partnerships (LLPs) are like limited partnerships, but they give some liability protection to all partners.
+Limited liability partnerships (LLPs) are like limited partnerships, but depending on your state law, they offer some liability protection to all partners.
 LLPs keep the tax advantages of the general partnership form.
-At the same time, they offer some personal liability protection to the participants.
-In an LLP, business owners have protection against business debts.
-They're still responsible for their actions.
+In an LLP, partners in ‘full shield’ states have protection against business debts and wrongful actions of the other partners; however, they’re still responsible for their actions.

 The LLP form changes some of the fundamental aspects of the traditional partnership.
 As a result, some state tax authorities subject LLPs to non-partnership tax rules.
 The IRS views these businesses as partnerships.
 They allow partners to use the pass-through technique for taxation.

-Partners in LLPs report their earnings on personal tax returns.
+Partners in LLPs report their net partnership income on personal tax returns.
 This helps avoid the issue of double taxation.

 Existing partnerships that wish to change to LLP status do not need to change their existing partnership agreement, but they might choose to do so.
 To change status, a partnership simply files an application for registration as an LLP with the appropriate state agency.